peterpeterparker/stylo/README.md

 };
 ```

+In addition, it is worth to note that `createParagraphs` is a promise.
+This gives you the ability to hi-jack the user flow to trigger some functions in your application before the DOM is actually modified.
+As for example opening a modal after a plugin as been selected by the user.

 Things to pay attention to:

 - when users are using your plugins, they should not end up trapped not being able to continue editing and create new paragraphs.
 That's why we advise to generate an empty `div` (in above example `createEmptyElement`) at the same time as your element(s)
 - Stylo expect all the direct children - the paragraphs - of the editable container to be HTML elements i.e. no text or comment nodes

+Find some custom plugins in DeckDeckGo [repo](https://github.com/deckgo/deckdeckgo/tree/main/studio/src/app/plugins).

 ## Events